vigasdeep/photoprism-places/README.md

 Feature requests backed by sponsors are marked with a golden [sponsor][sponsored issues] label.
 Let us know if we mistakenly label an idea as [unfunded][unfunded issues].

+Please follow us on [Twitter][twitter] and leave a star if you like this project, it provides additional motivation to keep going.

+Thank you very much! <3

 ## Disclaimer ##